SergeoLacruz/inventree-supplier-sync/README.md

 The process of adding supplier parts automatically might be questionable depending on the setup.
 It works in our setup as we add exactly one MPN to each part.
 In case of a different setup this part of the plugin can easily be removed.
-The more important part is anyhow the update on the price breaks.
+The more important part is anyhow the update of the price breaks.

 E.g. Mouser sends more data like availability, packaging and so on.
 I may make sense to include these into the properties to update.